Frequently Asked Questions

 How much time per day do study activities take?

-- The length of the monthly update will vary depending how many new visited locations or contacts a participant has for that month, but it will likely take anywhere from 20-30 minutes to complete.
+• The length of the monthly update will vary but it will likely take anywhere from 20-30 minutes to complete.

 Where can I find the information on minimum data sharing requirements?